-Certain SEC Reporting Companies may provide a Letter of Introduction from their outside securities counsel in accordance with Section 2.6(b).
-Specific criteria will still be called for, such as The Company is in good standing in each jurisdiction in which it is licensed and doing business (Please see section 4.4 for a complete list of what statements The Letter of Introduction must include).
+A letter of introduction can now be submitted through a company’s primary outside securities counsel in place of an OTCQX sponsor.
+Certain SEC reporting issuers may provide a Letter of Introduction from their outside securities counsel in accordance with Section 2.6(b).
+Specific criteria will still be required, such as the Company is in good standing in each jurisdiction in which it is licensed and doing business (Please see section 4.4 for a complete list of what statements The Letter of Introduction must include).

-Any “person” (as such term is used in Sections 13(d) and 14(d) of the Exchange Act) becoming the “beneficial owner” (as defined in Rule 13d-3 of the Exchange Act), directly or indirectly, of securities of the Company representing fifty percent (50%) or more of the total voting power represented by the Company’s then outstanding voting securities;
+- Any “person” (as such term is used in Sections 13(d) and 14(d) of the Exchange Act) becoming the “beneficial owner” (as defined in Rule 13d-3 of the Exchange Act), directly or indirectly, of securities of the Company representing fifty percent (50%) or more of the total voting power represented by the Company’s then outstanding voting securities;

-The consummation of the sale or disposition by the Company of all or substantially all of the Company’s assets;
+- The consummation of the sale or disposition by the Company of all or substantially all of the Company’s assets;

-A change in the composition of the Company’s board of directors occurring within a two (2) year period, as a result of which fewer than a majority of the directors are directors immediately prior to such change; or
+- A change in the composition of the Company’s board of directors occurring within a two (2) year period, as a result of which fewer than a majority of the directors are directors immediately prior to such change; or

-The consummation of a merger or consolidation of the Company with any other corporation, other than a merger or consolidation which would result in the voting securities of the Company outstanding immediately prior thereto continuing to represent (either by remaining outstanding or by being converted into voting securities of the surviving entity or its parent) at least fifty percent (50%) of the total voting power represented by the voting securities of the Company or such surviving entity or its parent outstanding immediately after such merger or consolidation.
+- The consummation of a merger or consolidation of the business with any other corporation, other than a merger or consolidation which would result in the voting securities of the business outstanding immediately prior thereto continuing to represent (either by remaining outstanding or by being converted into voting securities of the surviving entity or its parent) at least fifty percent (50%) of the total voting power represented by the voting securities of the Company or such surviving entity or its parent outstanding immediately after such merger or consolidation.

-Have a board of directors that includes at least two Independent Directors;
+- Have a board of directors that includes at least two Independent Directors;

-Have an Audit Committee, a majority of the members of which are Independent Directors; and
+- Have an Audit Committee, a majority of the members of which are Independent Directors; and

 International companies that are already established on the OTCQX without presence on a Qualified Foreign Stock Exchange have until January 1, 2021, to comply.

-4. New definition of “independent director”
+4. New Definition of “Independent Director”

 The following persons shall not be considered independent:

-A director who is, or at any time during the past three years was, employed by the Company;
+- A director who is, or at any time during the past three years was, employed by the Company;

-A director who accepted or has a Family member who accepted any compensation from the Company in excess of $120,000 during any fiscal year within the three years preceding the determination of independence, other than compensation for board or board committee service; compensation paid to a Family Member who is an employee (other than an executive officer) of the Company; or benefits under a tax-qualified retirement plan, or nondiscretionary compensation; or
+- A director who accepted or has a Family member who accepted any compensation from the Company in excess of $120,000 during any fiscal year within the three years preceding the determination of independence, other than compensation for board or board committee service; compensation paid to a Family Member who is an employee (other than an executive officer) of the Company; or benefits under a tax-qualified retirement plan, or nondiscretionary compensation; or

-A director who is the Family Member of a Person who is, or at any time during the past three years was, employed by the Company as an executive officer.
+- A director who is the Family Member of a Person who is, or at any time during the past three years was, employed by the Company as an executive officer.

-5. All Canadian companies must utilize a transfer agent participating in the Transfer Agent Verified Shares Program by April 1, 2020
+5. Canadian Companies must use a Transfer Agent that Participates in the Transfer Agent Verified Shares Program

+All Canadian companies must utilize a transfer agent participating in the Transfer Agent Verified Shares Program by April 1, 2020.
 Additionally, a Canadian business must authorize its Transfer Agent to provide to OTC Markets Group upon its request information related to the business’ securities.